MQTT Sink Connector for Confluent Platform

 Configuration properties

-For a complete list of configuration properties for this connector, see MQTT Sink Connector Configuration Properties.
+For a complete list of configuration properties for this connector, see Configuration Reference for MQTT Sink Connector for Confluent Platform.

 For an example of how to get Kafka Connect connected to Confluent Cloud, see Connect Self-Managed Kafka Connect to Confluent Cloud.